1,000+ Opportunities

 Animals, Arts, Culture, Humanities, Capacity Building, Economic Opportunity, Education, Environment & Climate, Health & Behavioral Health (including Youth Mental Health), Housing & Homelessness, Human Services, Other, Policy Grant Range: $500 to $5,000 information@denverfoundation. org EIN: 84-6048381 | 501(c)(3) If you are human, leave this field blank.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits in Colorado Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits in Colorado.
+Confirm the full requirements in the official notice before applying.

 The Homeless Youth Program is a grant from the Illinois Department of Human Services that funds services for homeless and at-risk youth across Illinois.
 Administered through the Office of Community and Positive Youth Development, it supports nonprofit organizations delivering shelter, outreach, and support services to young people experiencing homelessness or housing instability.
 Eligible applicants are Illinois-based nonprofits with demonstrated capacity to serve youth.
 Awards range from $100,000 to $800,000 per year under CSFA number 444-80-0711.
 This is a FY 2026 funding opportunity with an application deadline of May 21, 2025.